Instant Pot Pork Loin

 pork loin in the instant pot

-8. Then, let the pressure come down naturally for 15 minutes, and quick release any remaining pressure.
+5. Release the pressure.
+Then, let the pressure come down naturally for 15 minutes, and do a quick release of any remaining pressure.

-10. Transfer pork loin to a cutting board and let rest 15 minutes.
+7. Let it rest.
+Transfer the pork loin to a cutting board and let it rest for 15 minutes.

-11. In the meantime, prepare the pan-sauce: Select the Sauté function and bring liquid to a boil.
+8. Prepare the pan-sauce.
+Meanwhile, select the Sauté function and bring the liquid to a boil.
 Continue to cook at a slow boil for 5 minutes, or until reduced by half, stirring occasionally.

 instant pot cooked pork loin

-1. Take pork loin out of the fridge 20 to 30 minutes before cooking with it.
+• Work with room temperature meat.
+Take the pork loin out of the fridge 20 to 30 minutes before cooking it.

-4. A perfectly prepared pork loin should be removed from cooking at 145°F for medium doneness.
-The key to juicy pork is not overcooking it.
-Higher temperature results in a dry and stringy pork loin.
+• Cooked to perfection.
+A perfectly prepared pork loin should be removed from cooking at 145°F for medium doneness.
+The key to juicy pork is not overcooking it — a higher temperature results in a dry and stringy pork loin.

 What I love about this recipe is, of course, the quick cooking method, but also the flavor!
 Garlic, herbs, butter…yum!
 Turns out perfect results every time.
-Serve this pork loin over mashed potatoes or mushroom rice, or slice it real thin and pile it on sandwiches all week long.
+Serve this pork loin over mashed potatoes, mushroom rice, or with scalloped potatoes.
+You could also slice it really thin and pile it on sandwiches all week long.

 sliced pork loin